0

 Q: "Can I use other bedding material?"
 A: Use your own best judgement on this, just keep in mind that the concern with towels or pet beds in an unheated house is that when a wet cat lays down on them, the towels (or bed) get wet and unlike straw, they don't wick moisture away but stay wet, making kitty cold and ultimately mold/mildew/fungus may develop as well...
 If this is not a concern in your situation, then a bed, pad or other bedding might be appropriate.

 Q: "Why only one entrance?"
 A: The topic of one vs. two entrances splits the caretaker community.
-We decided on one opening to keep kitty extra cozy inside and because some longtime caretakers of many cats we trust swear by one opening, as do several high profile and high volume community cat advocacy organizations.
+We decided on one opening to minimize drafts and heat loss and because several high profile and high volume community cat advocacy organizations and caretakers swear by making tote shelters with one opening.

-Q: "Will kitty scratch the foam?"
+Q: "Will my cat scratch the foam?"
 A: We have not experienced this, but have heard of some kitties that like to scratch just about anything.
-If scratching is a concern, try to cover the walls of the foam box with a heavy duty tape, such as Gorilla Tape.
-One roll will more the suffice for the inside of a box.
+If scratching is a concern, you can cover the inside walls of the foam box with a heavy duty tape, such as Gorilla Tape.
+One roll will more than suffice for the inside of a box.

 Q: "Do you sell plans / just the foam panels?"
-A: If you are inclined to DIY, check YouTube / Pinterest for many available plans and tutorials.
+A: If you are inclined to DIY, check YouTube / Pinterest for many available plans and tutorials for insulated tote shelters.
 We decided not to sell our plans and foam panels because of the specialized tools and skills required to build our design.